Code-Institute-Submissions/MS1-5/README.md

 A similar pattern emerged with the fund info-page.
 I decided to give each client their own page after one summary page appeared too packed with info.

-Bootstarp Modal and HTML to send an email were considered for the footer links.
+Bootstrap Modal and HTML to send an email were considered for the footer links.
 In the end however I decided to go with Bootstrap popovers on all 3 for consistency on this static project.

 ## Deployment

-To deploy this page to GitHub Pages from its [GitHub repository](https://d0nni387.github.io/The-Quiz-Hub/), the following steps were taken:
+To deploy this page to GitHub Pages from it's Github repository the following steps were taken:

 1. From the menu items near the top of the page, select **Settings**.
 2. Scroll down to the **GitHub Pages** section.